 In the next step of the procedure, the analyst determines the ‘argument form’ by identifying the subjects and predicates of the two statements.
 The present argument fits the form < a is X, because a is Y >, which means it should be labelled as a first-order predicate argument (abbreviated as ‘1 pre’).

-Then the analyst determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
+The analyst subsequently determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
 In this case, the conclusion is a statement of policy (P), and the premise is a statement of value (V).
 The argument thus combines a statement of policy with a statement of value (abbreviated as ‘PV’).

-The systematic name of an argument summarizes its basic characteristics, combining the relevant labels for the argument form and the argument substance.
+Now that the analyst has determined the basic characteristics of the argument, they can be summarized by providing its systematic name, which combines the relevant labels for the argument form and the argument substance.
 In this case, we are dealing with a first-order predicate argument that combines a statement of policy with a statement of value.
 Its systematic name, in abbreviated form, is thus ‘1 pre PV’.
 In the visualization of the Periodic Table of Arguments, such arguments are situated in the PV column of the Alpha Quadrant.

 The systematic name provides the analyst with important information about the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism and plays an important role in the evaluation of the argument (see Wagemans 2019).
 In this case, the systematic name tells us that the argument is based on the relationship between the predicates X and Y. Since a fitting keyword for describing this relationship is ‘evaluation’, the lever can be formulated as is a great experience (Y) is a motivating EVALUATION for has to be done by you (X).